ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 the theme of the game, the rules will always refer to the models as 'players' and to you, the person rolling the dice and making the decisions, as the 'coach'.
-In addition, players that belong to the same team are referred to as 'team-mates\', whilst players that do not belong to their team are referred to as 'opposition players'.
+In addition, players that belong to the same team are referred to as 'team-mates', whilst players that do not belong to their team are referred to as 'opposition players'.